RobustRoundRobin/RRR/RRR-spec.md

 phase and on a failecount of 0.

-In situations where a network is starting up from scratch or in small networks that are temporaily disrupted, the phase's and attempt counters on the nodes may be different by aribtrary amounts.
+In situations where a network is starting up from scratch or in small networks that are temporaily disrupted, the phase and attempt counters on the nodes may be different by aribtrary amounts.
 In such situations we want liveness.
 And we want to avoid the rules for marking identities idle from making so many identities idle that we can't advance the chain to re-enrol them.